Ecommerce Schema Markup: What It Is and How to Use It?

 Ever walked into a store where every product sits in silence?
 No reviews.
 No stories.
 No proof that anyone has ever taken a chance on it.
 Online shoppers feel the same hesitation when a listing shows no social proof.
 They move on quickly.

 The truth is simple.
 People trust people.
 Not brands.
 Not descriptions.
 Not fancy product photos.
 Real reviews shape real decisions.
-Reviews drive trust, conversions and CTR too.
+Reviews drive trust, conversions, and CTR, too.

 AggregateRating and Review Schema show the feedback your customers already give, but in a way that Google can read and reward.